Apple Silicon, One Year Later (Part 1)

 What ended up happening is that I ended up finding the perfect device, and it is now the only device that I use.

-This post ended up being a lot longer than I had planned and went on some tangents, so it is going to be split into two separate posts (the second part will be linked later once it has been written).
+This post ended up being a lot longer than I had planned and went on some tangents, but you can find the second part here.

 Table Of Contents

 Why Do I Care About This?